deadlyvipers/dojo_rules/introduction.md

 Hi there,

 My name is Nathen - thanks for the invite to the dojo.
+My favorite Code School path is Javascript.